 Content Snare has been out in the wild for over a year now, which means that customers have had a chance to use the software to gather content from clients and provide feedback.
 While they admit to having issues in the early days, things are becoming more streamlined and the product is getting even better.

 James and his team don’t develop their product in a vacuum.
-They prioritize user feedback and really listen to their customers and what they noticed is that some users were having great success and loved Content Snare and others were struggling and ended up cancelling their subscription.
+They prioritize user feedback and really listen to their customers and what they noticed is that some users were having great success and loved Content Snare and others were struggling and ended up canceling their subscription.

 After asking users why they were canceling and working to get more details about how the software was being used, they realized that the problem wasn’t with the software, it was with the education and onboarding.
 Those canceling didn’t set up the software fully, so they weren’t reaping all of the benefits.